Puerto Rico nears default as debt restructuring beckons

 Officials may give information after a scheduled meeting by a working group created by the governor, set for 1 p.m.
 EDT (1700 GMT).

-“It’s going to be a long process, a very long, drawn-out process,” said Michael Comes, portfolio manager and vice president of research at Cumberland Advisors in Florida, which holds insured Puerto Rico debt.
+“It’s going to be a long process, a very long, drawn out process,” said Michael Comes, portfolio manager and vice president of research at Cumberland Advisors in Florida, which holds insured Puerto Rico debt.
 “It’s kind of like watching the Titanic sink.”

-(Additional reporting by Karen Pierog in Chicago and a contributor in San Juan)
+Additional reporting by Karen Pierog in Chicago and a contributor in San Juan; Editing by Lisa Shumaker